Donaldsonville Historic District

 In the modern era, Ascension Parish has continued to witness growth and development.
 The expansion of industries such as petrochemicals and manufacturing has diversified its economy.
 The area also experienced population growth, with new residential areas and subdivisions being established.
 Ascension Parish remains an important part of Louisiana's rich cultural heritage, showcasing a mix of historical plantation architecture, vibrant communities, and a dedication to preserving its unique heritage.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Ascension Parish, Louisiana.
+This timeline provides a condensed summary of the historical journey of Ascension Parish, Louisiana.